chanelym/understandingAPI-NodeJS/README.md

   }
   ```

- - Status Code: 200.
+ - Status Code: 200
  - Status Code: 404 if recipe's ID is not inside my Array

 `DELETE /recipes/:id`

- - Status Code: 200.
+ - Status Code: 200
  - Status Code: 404 if recipe's ID is not inside my Array

 ### Endpoints for musics

-`GET /musics (ALL)`
+`GET /musics` (ALL)

- - Returns an array with all registered musics (my array have only on music to start)
+ - Returns an array with all registered musics (this array have only on music as example)

    ```
    {